 Human Evolution and Archaic Hominin Gene Flow

-Approximately 2% of the genome of each contemporary non-African human traces ancestry to ancient gene flow with Neanderthals.
-Preliminary evidence suggests that functional differences between modern human and Neanderthal-introgressed alleles influences variation in human traits and contribute to disease risk.
-Yet the mechanistic basis of these functional differences and the fitness consequences of Neanderthal introgression remain poorly understood.
-My postdoctoral research in the Akey lab aims to reveal the phenotypic legacy of archaic hominin introgression and potential impacts on the survival and reproductive success of modern humans.
+Approximately 2% of the genome of each contemporary non-African human traces ancestry to ancient gene flow from Neanderthals.
+Preliminary evidence suggests that functional differences between modern human and Neanderthal-introgressed alleles influence variation in human traits and contribute to disease risk.
+Yet the mechanistic basis of these functional differences has remained poorly understood.
+My postdoctoral research in the Akey lab seeks to address this gap by leveraging RNA-seq and other genomic data from modern humans to reveal functional characteristics of Neanderthal-inherited alleles.
+This work has demonstrated that approximately one-quarter of persisting Neanderthal sequences exert measurable effects on human gene expression.
 See a video about our latest publication on this topic here: https://www.youtube.com/watch?v=xX2iv4SyNHg